 Transport Layer Security (TLS)

-TLS (Transport Layer Security) is an encryption protocol used to secure communications over the internet.
+Transport Layer Security (TLS) is an encryption protocol used to secure communications over the internet.
 When you see a lock icon in the address bar of your browser next to a URL that starts with

-https://, the connection is taking place over TLS.
-This includes both your and your customers' connections to Shopify.
-The most recent version of the TLS protocol is TLS 1.2.
+https://, the connection uses TLS.
+TLS applies to all connections to Shopify, including your own connections and your customers' connections.
+The most recent version of TLS protocol is TLS 1.2.

-On May 31, 2018, Shopify will remove support for TLS versions 1.0 and 1.1 to better protect your and your customers' data.
-If your browser does not support TLS 1.2, then after May 31, 2018 you will see connection errors when you browse to the Shopify website, your storefront, or your admin page.
+On June 20, 2018, Shopify will remove support for TLS versions 1.0 and 1.1 to better protect the data of anyone accessing the Shopify website, your storefront, or your admin page.
+If your browser does not support TLS 1.2, then after June 20, 2018 you will see connection errors when you visit Shopify sites.

 Check for TLS 1.2 support